 |---|---|

 | Systemic | Yes.
-Fatigue, malaise, weakness, anaemia of chronic disease, felty syndrome etc. |
+Fatigue, malaise, weakness, anaemia of chronic disease, Felty syndrome, etc. |

-| Location | Small joints of hands.
-Large joints affected lest frequently.
-DIPs and lower back notably spared. |
+| Location | Small joints of the hands.
+Large joints are affected less frequently.
+DIPs and the lower back are notably spared. |

 | Inflammation | Prominent.
 Joints warm and erythematous |